-4.1.1 The current boundary roughly follows the extent of the historic village and covers all buildings of interest within the immediate area.
+4.1.1 The current boundary roughly follows the extent of the historic village core and covers most buildings of interest within the immediate area.
 The boundary is fairly clearly defined by the roads and ownership boundaries, wherever it is practical to do so.
 It is therefore recommended that the boundary does not change.